Do you plan to exclusively formula feed your baby?

 Your child can join the HUGS study if:

-- You are planning to exclusively formula feed your baby for the duration of the study (4 months)
+• You are currently pregnant and planning to exclusively formula feed your baby during the first 4 months of life

 What will I be asked to do in this research study?